prashanth-sys/student-assignment/README.md

-Hi Nxtwave and playpower company myself Prashanth Kumar Reddy
+Hi Nxtwave and Altius Technologies company myself Prashanth Kumar Reddy

 This is all about my backend part of student assignment